-D Does this financial product have a sustainable investment objective?
-Yes: • • × No sus in economic activities that qualify as environmental bunder the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy X chai have romotes environmental and social racteristics (E/S) and, although it does not a sustainable investment target, it will tain at least 10 % of sustainable estments With an environmental objective and carried out in economic activities which are considered environmentally sustainable under EU taxinomy With an environmental objective and carried out in economic activities which are not considered environmentally sustainable under EU taxinomy with a social objective sus vill make a minimum of stainable investments with a porate objective: % omotes E/S characteristics, but will not e any sustainable investments
+Sustainable investment Does this financial product have a sustainable investment objective? means an investment in an •• Yes: ● ○ 🗶 No economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes environmental and social characteristics (E/S) and, although it does not have a sustainable investment target, it will contain at least 10 % of sustainable investments With an environmental objective and carried out in economic activities which are considered environmentally sustainable under EU taxinomy With an environmental objective and carried out in economic activities which are not considered environmentally sustainable under EU taxinomy with an environmental objective and carried out in economic activities which are not considered environmentally sustainable under EU taxinomy EU taxinomy is a classification scheme set up by Regulation 2020/8 52, which lists environmentally sustainable economic activities .
+The Regulation does not include a list of socially sustainable it will make a minimum of sustainable investments with a corporate objective:% It promotes E/S characteristics, but will not make any sustainable investments economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.